fdel15/Ubiquitous/Books/Physics Of The Future.md

     -   ********************Technology********************:
         -   haptic technology - ability to feel and touch objects in a virtual world
 -   **************************************************Medical Care In The Future************************************************** (pg.
 39 - 41)

+## Movies Mentioned
+- Forbidden Planet (pg 72)
+- Surrogates (pg 72)
+- Avatar (pg 72)

+## Notes
+- Chapter 2 mentions several AI winters and failed predictions on when AI would revolutionize humanity.
+It may be worth looking back at these examples for specifics to come up with counter examples to why technology will not necessarily succeed.